 To check the Installation status of the app, You can follow the below steps:

-- From the Intune admin center, Click on Apps on the left-hand side.
+- From the Intune admin center > Apps > All apps.

-- Please search for the app CloudInfraReg Import and click on it.
+- Search for the app CloudInfraReg Import and click on it.

 - Press Win Key + R to open the Run dialog box.